boudourm/w3resource/basic-exercises-part-1/src/exercises/exercise56/README.md

 <pre class="output">
 Input the beginning of the range: 5
 Input the end of the range: 20
-Input the divider : 3
+Input the divider : 5
-Numbers divisible by 3 :
+Number of integers divisible by 5 : 4
-6
-9
-12
-15
-18
 </pre>